Azure-Samples/eventhub-dotnet-manage-event-hub/README.md

 - csharp
 products:
 - azure
-services: Event-Hub
+extensions:
-platforms: dotnet
+- services: Event-Hub
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing event hub and associated resources using C# #

  Azure Event Hub sample for managing event hub -
    - Create an event hub namespace
    - Create an event hub in the namespace with data capture enabled along with a consumer group and rule
    - List consumer groups in the event hub
    - Create a second event hub in the namespace
    - Create a consumer group in the second event hub
    - List consumer groups in the second event hub
    - Create an event hub namespace along with event hub.

 ## Running this Sample ##